 He then takes out another book from his briefcase, this one entitled Codes and Ciphers by John Laffin.
 This book describes another Middle Ages code called the “Zodiac Alphabet.”

 NOTE: Yep, another real book, this one published in 1964.
 Gotta hand it to the David Fincher team for its research skills.
 HOWEVER, that team overlooked the detail of including call numbers, because neither one of these books has a call number — and Graysmith clearly states that he got them from a library.
 A real library book would have a call number on the spine.
 Back in the 1960s, it was commonplace to strip the paper covers from hardback books, and then either paint on call numbers or otherwise affix typed call numbers onto the spine.
-But dully colored hardback books would not have cinematic impact, so I suspect the product team just bought first edition copies and didn’t think about call numbers.
+But dully colored hardback books would not have cinematic impact, so I suspect the production team just bought first edition copies and didn’t think about call numbers.
 But librarians do! 😉

 Any film involving reporters has to include a scene in the newspaper archives, right?
 This almost obligatory scene, lasting only a minute, occurs a little over an hour into the film.
 Avery takes Graysmith to the newspaper archives, looking for copies of the Modesto Bee.
 (Yep, a real newspaper, founded in 1884.
 Of course I had to look that up, too!)
 They gather clues from newspaper clippings to suggest that some killings the Zodiac killer confessed to are in doubt, because he only provides clues in letters written after articles in the newspaper came out.

 I also wanted to include a couple of screenshots from this scene because of how visually they remind me of ANOTHER archives scene in a library directed by David Fincher, 2011’s The Girl with the Dragon Tattoo.
 (Read my analysis of that film here.)